 What Is Platelet-Rich Plasma (PRP)?

-- Your cosmetic nurse or doctor draws some blood.
+- A cosmetic nurse draws some blood.

 - The blood is placed in a centrifuge.

 - The isolated rich plasma is activated, and

 During a medical aesthetics training course, you will learn how PRP for aesthetic applications can address common age-related skin concerns like dark circles and fine lines, sagging, decreased firmness, uneven skin tone and more!

 And did you know platelet-rich plasma injections work very well when combined with laser treatments and other cosmetic injectables such as Botox and dermal fillers (Juvederm, Restylane and Voluma)?

 What are the benefits of this popular cosmetic procedure?
 During platelet-rich plasma training, you will learn PRP can provide your clients with: